chef-boneyard/chef-web-docs-2016/includes_ctl_private_chef/includes_ctl_private_chef_status_logs.rst

 ..
-The contents of this file may be included in multiple topics.
+The contents of this file are included in multiple topics.
+..
+This file describes a command or a sub-command for Knife.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 A typical status line for a service that is running in |chef private| in a |tiered| or |standalone| topology is similar to the following: